asifmarwat778-commits/PROBE/README.md

 The tool is available in the script app.py.
 It is intended to be run locally via Python.
 The user can select the target probe (1,4-DMOB, BA, CBZ, NB, or PMSO) and AOP system (HOCl/Fe(III), UV254/Fe(III), UV254/HOCl, or UV254/HOCl/Fe(III)), enter the operational parameters (reaction time, solution pH, HOCl and Fe(III) dose, UV intensity, and water-matrix ion concentrations), and the GUI will output the predicted probe degradation (Ct/C0) in real time based on the trained Gradient Boosting Regressor (GBR, R2 = 0.993), providing a rapid, solvent-free alternative to conventional chromatographic quantification within the validated pH 3-9 domain.

+## Radical Calcualtion Models

 ## Training Dataset
-The complete datasets of experimentally measured kobs values used to train FADE are given in the files `Data2026042605 ONP HOCl.csv` (391 data points) and `Data_NH2Cl.csv` (863 data points).
-The GUI code is given in the file attached here named FADE_GUI_XGBR_UV_NH2Cl_Fe(III).ipynb and
+The complete dataset of experimentally measured kobs values used to train all models is given in the file `Experimental data for Prediction Via Python.csv` (875 data points).
+The GUI code is given in the file attached here named ''Experimental data for Prediction Via Python.csv, and the feature importance code is given in the file named ''Experimental data for Prediction Via Python.csv''.

 ## Highlights